ncarignan/bend-201d1/README.md

 # Code 201: Foundations of Software Development
+vi
 Welcome to Code 201!
-This is a class that builds on your foundational knowledge of HTML, CSS, JavaScript, Git, and general web development, to prepare you for the deep dive of the Code 301 class.
+This is a class that builds on your foundational knowledge of Sports, and general web development, to prepare you for the deep dive of the Code 301 class.video gaming activities

 ## Introduction